 Ashley Moyer graduated from the Sport Management program in the Spring of 2015 with a degree focus in Athletic Management.
-Almost immediately after graduation Ashley started an eventful summer – she was married in June and hired as an adjunct faculty member at Messiah College in the Health and Human Performance department.
+Almost immediately after graduation, Ashley was hired as an adjunct faculty member at Messiah College in the Health and Human Performance department.

 Ashley credits her MU M.Ed. degree with helping her get her foot in the door in higher education.
 She said that her degree has ultimately helped her to get to her goal of teaching courses in Sport Management.